GuillaumeGomez/this-week-in-rust-docs/_posts/2016-6-6-this-week-in-rust-docs-7.md

 # Latest news

-The "doc days" event is now set for the end of June!
+The "doc days" event is now set for the 24th and 25th of June!
 Any contribution is very welcome.
 You can find more information [here](https://facility9.com/2016/06/announcing-rust-doc-days/).

 # Current opened issues